devennn/devennn.github.io/_posts/2020-12-15-regression-vs-classification.md

 ---
 layout: post
-title: How to differentiate Regression and Classification
+title: Differentiating Regression and Classification
 description: "When predicting, regression is more accurate.
 Sometimes, the other way around"
 keywords: "Regression Classification"
 ---